 BND’s participation amount is limited to the lesser of $750,000 or 90 percent of the total loan amount.

-Interest rate: A loan may be a fixed rate at the Bank’s current base rate for up to 10 years.
+Interest rate: A loan may be variable at the Bank’s current base rate less 1.00% or fixed at the Bank’s current base rate for up to 10 years.
 The rate during the remaining term of the loan floats at the Bank’s base rate in effect at that time.
 The interest rate will never exceed 11.00% during the course of the loan.

 The interest rate charged by the lead financial institution on its share of the loan may not exceed BND’s base rate plus 2.00% on variable rate loans and 3.50% over the corresponding Federal Home Loan Bank Advance Rate on fixed rate loans.